simmt/simmt.github.io/index.md

 Projects

 + Thesis Dissertation.
-A Theory of Planned Inefficiency: the Efficiency of Inefficient State-Owned Enterprise -- a Story in the Fallacy of Composition
+A Theory of Planned Inefficiency

 Oftentimes, the political economy of taxation focuses on conflicts between income groups in order to account for variations in tax-levels and tax-progressivity.
 This focus, however, not only overlooks other salient cleavages, but is unable to explain aspects of taxation, such as tax-mix, for which income-based groups provide neither the most salient, nor generalizable, impetuous for conflict.